Mani007/RustPro/Readme.md

 #### For windows users you need VC++ linker, please install rust from official website.
 #### Debugging rust programe is critical skill as it is a system level programming language.
 So make sure you debugging skill is great.
 #### for debugging you need to install VS code plugin rust-analyzer, codeLLDB and microsoft C++.
 Also other register level debugger would be a great choice.
 Make sure you allow breakpoint everywhere in your VS code settings.
+#### Use memory-view map extension to view memory map with address of your program.
 ![Expert debugging video for rust](https://www.youtube.com/watch?v=TlfGs7ExC0A)
 ![Expert debugging video for rust1](https://www.youtube.com/watch?v=ebNMJ5rKRLU)
 ![Expert debugging video for rust2 memory layout](https://www.youtube.com/watch?v=7_o-YRxf_cc)